 With great thanks,

 Send a Thank You For a New Business

 New business relationships are a good excuse to send a customer appreciation letter.
-It could be that you landed a large account or maybe an existing customer made an exceptionally large purchase.
+It could be that you landed a new small business account or maybe an existing customer made an exceptionally large purchase.
+New customers are particularly fertile ground for gratitude.
+A well-timed customer appreciation letter defines the relationship in positive terms right from the beginning, turning a new customer into a loyal customer.
+A thank you note for repeat business ensures your customer knows you recognize their contribution.
 When customers do your bottom line a favor it’s a good idea to show them your gratitude.

 Make sure to include details about the transaction so that it’s clear you are sending your customer a personalized message and not just a stock thank you that every customer gets.
+This helps to build the business relationship.
 You can simply insert your own details into our sample letter.

 You might structure your letter like this: